Nairobi is a bustling city, and getting around can be a challenge due to insufficient infrastructure and a general disregard for traffic rules.

 Driving in Nairobi

 Many expats choose to hire a local driver with experience of local road conditions as they are better placed to anticipate the erratic behaviour of Kenyan road users.
-Bad driving habits are ubiquitous among local drivers and indeed many companies hiring expats will provide them with a car and a driver.
+Bad driving habits are ubiquitous among local drivers, and many companies hiring expats will provide them with a car and a driver.

 Kenyans drive on the left-hand side of the road.
 For new arrivals who choose to drive in Nairobi, a GPS is a good idea, given the lack of road signs.
 As a general rule, it's best to avoid taking shortcuts.
 Rather, stick to the main roads as some parts of the city can be dangerous.
 Expats who do decide to drive in Nairobi should do so defensively and be as wary as possible.